Huntsville restaurants are amazing! In this guide, we reveal the best places to eat in Huntsville, Alabama. Includes breakfast and brunch!

 **A big thank you to the Huntsville/Madison County CVB for hosting our trip and providing us with some of our meals.**

 Yes, Huntsville is known as Rocket City.
 However, we think that Huntsville food should be given some recognition as well.
 There are a lot of great restaurants in Huntsville, with a variety of cuisines and styles.
-Below are some of the Huntsville restaurants that we ate at during our visit…
+We’ve been to Huntsville multiple times now thanks to house sits and visiting friends in nearby Marietta and Atlanta.
+On our latest visit, we went back to some favorite restaurants and discovered new ones.
+Below are the Huntsville restaurants that we’ve eaten at during our visits…

 Pro Tip: Be sure to also check out these Fun Things To Do In Huntsville!

-Most Fun Place To Eat In Huntsville – Pints & Pixels
+Most Chill Place To Eat In Huntsville – Stovehouse

 Best Pub Food In Huntsville – Ale’s Kitchen

 Located inside popular Campus 805, Ale’s Kitchen has some truly amazing food and we think it’s one of the best places to eat in Huntsville.
 The food is made from scratch, they use locally sourced ingredients, and it’s got such a fun and vibrant atmosphere.
 They’re also attached to Straight to Ale, an award winning brewery.

 To start, we ordered a rum and coke.
 Yum!
 And for our meal we ordered Kimchi Pork Tacos.
 The flavors were amazing and had just the right amount of kick!
 We could’ve eaten about five more of those tacos!